NYC1809/ShopRotation-Remake/README.md

 >[!IMPORTANT]
 > ⚠️ This project's code may not look the best, as I am currently trying to improve coding it is the best to just practice it over and over again.
+>Even though it is a fully functional and operating minecraft spigot plugin!
 >
 >This repository is to personally improve style of code and learn (minecraft-)coding.
 >